 The holy grail: Harry Lange’s complete archive of the greatest sci-fi film in history.
 This stunning volume is a spectacular look behind-the-scenes at the making of this most legendary of science fiction classics.
 It is an in-depth examination of the complete, largely unpublished archive of art director Harry Lange’s designs, concepts, roughs and photographs – which were vital to the whole look and feel of the movie.

 The book is about the process, as well as the finished product.
 It examines how Harry Lange’s experience with NASA fed into the innovations of the film.
 It includes rejected designs, concepts and roughs, as well as the finished works.
 It reveals how the design team was obsessed with things that actually might work.
-The book illustrates several innovations that were science fiction in the 1960s but have since become science fact, including a ‘newspad’ designed by IBM, which bears an uncanny resemblance to today’s iPad.
-The remarkable designs for 2001 created a credible vision of the future.
+The designs for 2001 created a credible vision of the future.
 In the half century since the film was released, many of its predictions have come true, including commercial space travel, an international space station, the landing on the moon, personal computers and flat-screen tablet technology.